Saturday, January 7, 2017

 in August 2015.

-The Seashore Trolley Museum Library has a number of O. R. Cummings files held at the York County Community College Library in Wells, Maine.
+The Seashore Trolley Museum Library has several of O. R. Cummings files held at the York County Community College Library in Wells, Maine.
 I paid the college library a visit to look through the original Portland-Lewiston Interurban Employees Scrapbook

 Cover page of the PLI Employees Scrapbook